Wau Holland Foundation: Non-profit status

-In December 2010, the Wau Holland Foundation got in trouble with authorities for not filing it accounts on time.
+In December 2010, the Wau Holland Foundation got in trouble with authorities for not filing its accounts on time.
 On October 25, 2012, the Hamburg Tax Office retroactively revoked its non-profit status for 2010 because they decided that "the forwarding of donations to WikiLeaks and/or to the individuals behind the organization" meant the Wau Holland Foundation "did not satisfy the condition for the direct pursuit of tax-advantaged purposes".
 The Hamburg Tax Office rejected a complaint filed by the Wau Holland Foundation about the decision.
 Its charitable status was reinstated on 12 December 2012, applied retroactively for 2011 and 2012.

 In March 2024, the Wau Holland Foundation announced that its non-profit status for 2020 had been revoked in a letter dated February 26, 2024 and that they would appeal the decision.
 In June 2024, the Wau Holland Foundation announced that its non-profit status for 2020 had been regained.